vinid/bkpvinid.github.io/_pages/about.md

 project](https://blog.twitter.com/en_us/topics/company/2018/measuring_healthy_conversation.html) to understand, explore and measure how healthy the conversations on the platform are.

+I like doing a lot of different things!
 I have different interests that range from neuro-symbolic learning and reasoning to natural language processing and from quantum physics to deep learning for the e-commerce.

-I have been very lucky during my PhD at Bicocca University and I got the chance to speak at different venues like Stanford University and Monterey, California and at many other conferences.
+During my PhD at Bicocca University I was very lucky and I got the chance to speak at different venues like Stanford University and Monterey, California and at many other conferences.

 I have papers in different AI venues (e.g., [AAAI](https://www.aaai.org/ojs/index.php/AAAI/article/view/4594/4472),